Background hero image for blog post: $Fetch’s Guide to Budgeting for Teens Title image for blog post: Fetch’s Guide to Budgeting for Teens

 Adults might have more serious expenses, but budgeting is important for teens, too.
 It’s good for teens to learn to budget for life after high school when they’re trying to get by in college or living alone for the first time.

-What to Spend Money on as a Teenager
+What to spend money on as a teenager

 You probably don’t have trouble finding what to spend money on as a teenager so much as choosing what not to spend money on.
 Here’s a list of a few things to spend money on as a teenager, from fun to responsible:

-How to Budget as a Teenager
+How to budget as a teenager

 There’s no secret to how to budget as a teenager, but it’s more than just looking at your bank statement and your paycheck, too.
 Here a 5 top tips on how to budget as a teenager: